Josephine County Court Records

 Searching and Requesting Family Court Records

-Note that adoption records and juvenile dependency records are sealed and not available through routine public requests.
+Keep in mind that adoption records and juvenile dependency records are sealed and not available through routine public requests.
 Requests for sealed adoption records require a qualifying relationship and must be submitted using the Request for Court Adoption Records form.

 Self-Help Resources